 The mechanics lien now inverts the financial risk faced by the players of the project, now putting the money source and the property owner in increased financial risk in case payment issues among subcontractors and suppliers arise.

 When a party receives a payment, the lien waiver serves as a receipt which proves they have been paid a certain sum and that with the payment, they relinquish their lien rights for that specific sum.
-There are a lot of property owners who include no-lien clauses on their contracts which sets the risk to lien squarely on the shoulders of the general contractor.
+There are a lot of property owners who include no-lien clauses in their contracts, which sets the risk to lien squarely on the shoulders of the general contractor.

 In this case, the general contractor needs to make sure that not only are all suppliers and subcontractors paid on every level, but that lien waivers are used to reduce their exposure to financial risk.